jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 <!-- IMAGE OF INTEL's MICROPROCESSOR HISTORY -->

-Transistor count is roughly means the more powerful a computer chip gets.
+More transistors usually means a more powerful computer chip.
 Few other companies have contributed to our economy at such an incredible rate.
 And the mystery of semiconductors never really went away.
-In slowly morphed into trying to comprehend the enormous complexity of today's manufacturing processes.
+In time the difficulty slowly morphed into trying to comprehend the enormous complexity of today's manufacturing processes.

 Few people can.

 It takes three months for a modern microchip to go from base silicon into a microchip.
 The chip goes nearly non-stop through hundreds of very specialized tools.
 Operating these tools require skill sets so unique their rarity and preciousness is comparable to an endangered species.

-For example lets look at lithography machines.
+For example let's look at lithography machines.
 They are like printers for computer chips.
 Using very precise light they transfer intricate circuit designs from templates onto the silicon wafers coated with light-sensitive material.
 This "prints" power lines, interconnects, and transistors onto microchips.

 <!-- IMAGE OF LITHOGRAPHY MACHINE -->